Is Soda Acidic? — How Cola Damages Digestive Health

 These pathogens are then free to move on to your small intestine and colon where they can end up causing all manner of gastrointestinal problems and long term issues.

 Excess liquids alone can dilute stomach acid, which is bad enough for digestion.
 Add the phosphoric acid, caffeine, high quantities of sugar, and the various chemicals in soda to the mix and you are really tempting serious gastrointestinal issues.

 Giving Up Acidic Soda

-All of this is assuming you have a healthy stomach in the first place.
-Many people report stomach pain after drinking cola and doctors generally advised against drinking sodas of any kind when you have an irritated stomach or stomach ulcers.
+All of this is assuming you have a healthy gut in the first place.
+Many people report intestinal pain after drinking soda and GPs generally advised against drinking soft drinks of any kind when you have an irritated stomach or stomach ulcers.

-It’s not really a question of is soda acidic, but rather, just how much damage is the acidity in Coke and other colas doing to you personally.
-In the pages ahead there is a simple plan to quit soda to help anyone stop drinking Coke or Diet Coke while minimizing caffeine and aspartame withdrawal symptoms.
+It’s not really a question of is soda acidic, but rather, just how much damage is the acidity in cola doing to you and your body personally.

 Ahead is a simple plan to quit soda, and its acids, chemicals and sugar, by replacing it with a similar tasting but much healthier drink and minimizing caffeine withdrawal symptoms.